 Stiffness (rigidity): Muscles become stiff, making movement difficult.
 When a doctor tries to bend the person's forearm back or straighten it out, the arm resists being moved and, when it moves, it starts and stops, as it is being ratcheted (called cogwheel rigidity).

-Slowed movements: Movements become slow and difficult to initiate, and people tend to move less.
+Slowed movements: Movements become slow and smaller and are difficult to initiate.
+Thus, people tend to move less.
 When they move less, moving becomes more difficult because joints become stiff and muscles weaken.

 Walking becomes difficult, especially taking the first step.
 Once started, people often shuffle, taking short steps, keeping their arms bent at the waist, and swinging their arms little or not at all.
 While walking, some people have difficulty stopping or turning.
 When the disease is advanced, some people suddenly stop walking because they feel as if their feet are glued to the ground (called freezing).
 Other people unintentionally and gradually quicken their steps, breaking into a stumbling run to avoid falling.
 This symptom is called festination.

 Stiffness and decreased mobility can contribute to muscle ache and fatigue.
 Having stiff muscles interferes with many movements: turning over in bed, getting in or out of a car, and standing up from a deep chair.
 Usual daily tasks (such as dressing, combing the hair, eating, and brushing the teeth) take longer.

 Because people often have difficulty controlling the small muscles of the hands, daily tasks, such as buttoning a shirt and tying shoelaces, become increasingly difficult.
 Most people with Parkinson disease have shaky, tiny handwriting (micrographia) because initiating and sustaining each stroke of the pen is difficult.
 People may mistakenly think of these symptoms as weakness.
 However, strength and sensation are usually normal.